bentoml/BentoML/docs/source/concepts/bento.rst

 * ``apis`` directory contains all API definitions.
 This directory contains API specs that are generated from the ``bentoml.Service`` object's API definitions.

-* ``env`` directory contains all environment-related files which will help bootstrap the Bento 🍱.
+* ``env`` directory contains all environment-related files which will help boostrap the Bento 🍱.
 This directory contains files that are generated from :ref:`concepts/bento:Bento Build Options` that is specified under ``bentofile.yaml``.

 .. note::